 - Computer Lab: There is a compulsory attendance requirement in this course. - Students may only miss 1 laboratory session.
 Students who missed a laboratory with a recognised adverse circumstance will have the opportunity to complete that laboratory at a later date.

 - Laboratory: There is a compulsory attendance requirement in this course. - Students may only miss 1 laboratory session.
 Students who missed a laboratory with a recognised adverse circumstance will have the opportunity to complete that laboratory at a later date.

 - Laboratory: Induction Requirement - Students must attend and pass the induction requirements before attending these sessions. - In order to participate in this course, students must complete a compulsory safety induction.

 Course Assessment Requirements:

 - Tutorial / Laboratory Exercises: Attempt / Submission Requirement - Students must attempt/submit this assessment item to pass the course. - Students must attempt/submit this assessment item to pass the course.

-- Formal Examination: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - Students must obtain a minimum passing grade of 40% in the final, end-of-semester examination for the course.
+- In Term Test: Minimum Grade / Mark Requirement - Students must obtain a specified minimum grade / mark in this assessment item to pass the course. - Students must obtain a mark of at least 40% in each test to pass this course.

 Face to Face On Campus 3 hour(s) per Week for 4 Weeks